A popular area loaded with vacation opportunities and many easy accessible passes full of alpines.

 Col d Izoard (2361m) is a spectacular pass southeast from Briançon with barren scree slopes with protruding pinnacles of weathered rock on the upper south side.
 Here you can find the endemic Berardia subacaulis in the limstone scree growing almost next to Daphne cneorum (dwarf forms) and many Viola cenisia.

-Check for images from the French Alps here
+For more images from the French Alps click here